 Use Twitter to get your business on the radar of the local influencers in your town by interacting with them and retweeting their content.
 They can help raise your Twitter profile locally.

-But one of the best uses of Twitter, is to monitor what is being said about your business and to respond to your customers, especially the unhappy ones.
-22% people between the ages of 26 and 36 prefer to use Twitter for customer service support more than any other platform.
+But one of the best uses of Twitter is to monitor what is being said about your business and to respond to your customers, especially the unhappy ones.
+22% of people between the ages of 26 and 36 prefer to use Twitter for customer service support more than any other platform.